-There is much research to show that neglect and abuse does occur in orphanages (e.g., lack of food, clothing, proper shelter, healthcare, education, physical abuse, etc.).
+There is much research to show that neglect and abuse do occur in orphanages (e.g., lack of food, clothing, proper shelter, healthcare, education, physical abuse, etc.).
 While no orphanage is perfect, they are a reality for millions of children around the world.
 For many children living in impoverished countries where the alternative might likely be to live and die in the streets, an orphanage is the only solution to an overwhelming problem of how to care for those unable to care for themselves.

 Despite the horror stories that hit the headlines, reputable orphanages do exist.
 Not all children living in orphanages are neglected and abused.
 In fact, orphanages exist where healthcare, education, play, and interaction are encouraged.
-Not only that, but in some cases, orphanages have evolved to reach out to local communities, sometimes opening their doors to locals to offer education and training otherwise not available, as well as temporary refuge for families experiencing domestic violence.
+Not only that but in some cases, orphanages have evolved to reach out to local communities, sometimes opening their doors to locals to offer education and training otherwise not available, as well as a temporary refuge for families experiencing domestic violence.

 As a society, like them or not, we ought to focus on and promote the positive aspects that an orphanage can offer.
-Where the the best interest of children and community is apparent, we should encourage these success stories to serve as models for others.
+Where the best interest of children and the community is apparent, we should encourage these success stories to serve as models for others.
 Where abuse is found, regulators and citizens alike need to treat abusers as criminals.
 International safeguards like the Hague (mentioned above) put countries on notice and do help to decrease incidents of maltreatment, but all involved in the adoption community need to be vigilant.
 Adoptive families should thoroughly research country policies as well as become familiar with an orphanage before pursuing adoption.
 Families entering into international adoption should recognize that an orphanage is not a substitution for a family and that many children who have experienced life in an orphanage–even under the best of circumstances–will need lots of love and support upon entering their forever homes.
 Read this article for more information about things you should know about how orphanage life affects children.

 Your child will have special needs.

 Not all children adopted internationally have special needs – in fact, many internationally adopted children exhibit no delays or special needs at all.
-Additionally, it should be noted that some countries where access to healthcare is limited, the classification of special needs is more prominent than in the U.S, where many of these health issues can be avoided, helped, or resolved more easily where medicine and technology is more readily available.
+Additionally, it should be noted that in some countries where access to healthcare is limited, the classification of special needs is more prominent than in the U.S, where many of these health issues can be avoided, helped, or resolved more easily where medicine and technology are more readily available.

 That said, as is the case with any child who does not have the benefit of having experienced a healthy pregnancy or of being born into a loving and nurturing family, the odds of an internationally adopted child having or developing special needs is greater, although not a certainty.